data-integrations/http/docs/HTTP-batchsource.md

 The above code iterates over first five pages of searchcode.com results.
 When 'None' is returned the iteration is stopped.

+### Service Account

+**Service Account Enabled:** If true, plugin will perform OAuth2 authentication.

+**JSON Private Key:** The JSON Private Key of the Service Account.

+**Scopes:** Scope of the access request, which might have multiple space-separated values.

 ### OAuth2

 **OAuth2 Enabled:** If true, plugin will perform OAuth2 authentication.